GSA/piv-guides/Template-2.md

 This section will tell the user what he/she needs to do to prepare before starting a set of procedures.
 For example, the user would need to know what specific hardware and software are required for the procedures.

+## Title of Procedure 1

+This paragraph should introduce the procedure and give user-friendly background information.

+  1. Step 1 of procedure 1.
+  2. Step 2 of procedure 1.

+## Title of Procedure 2

+This paragraph should introduce the procedure and give user-friendly background information.

+  1. Step 1 of the procedure 2.
+  2. Step 2 of the procedure 2.

+  > Repeat Procedure sections, as needed.

 # Markdown Style Sheet (Syntax)